 This session provides an exploration of the building blocks of commercial contracts, delivering an overview of the foundational principles applicable to contracts in the automotive sector and highlighting core considerations and pitfalls when negotiating those contracts.

-Joe is an Associate in our Commercial team and is based on Nottingham.
+Joe is a Senior Associate in our Commercial team and is based on Nottingham.
 Joe specialises in general commercial contracts and digital & technology advisory matters.
 Joe advises clients in both the private and public sectors on complex technology framework agreements and key commercial contracts for the provision of goods and services.

 +44 (0)115 908 4887